New England Conservatory of Music: 20th century

-From 1983-1996, NEC was headed by renowned cellist and longtime faculty member Laurence Lesser.
+From 1983 to 1996, NEC was headed by renowned cellist and longtime faculty member Laurence Lesser.
 During his tenure, the campus expanded with the purchase of two additional buildings for classrooms and administrative offices.
-Lesser shepherded a major capital campaign to fund the 1994-95 restoration of Jordan Hall, and instituted the Doctorate of Musical Arts (DMA) degree along with a considerable number of additional graduate school offerings.
+Lesser shepherded a major capital campaign to fund the 1994–95 restoration of Jordan Hall, and instituted the Doctorate of Musical Arts (DMA) degree along with a considerable number of additional graduate school offerings.

-21st Century
+21st century

 Daniel Steiner, a former member of the board of trustees, served as the conservatory's only president who was not also a musician.
-During his tenure from 1999-2006, his goal was to "make NEC a top school in its field like MIT and Harvard."
+During his tenure from 1999 to 2006, his goal was to "make NEC a top school in its field like MIT and Harvard."
 Toward that end, Steiner established a joint-degree program with Harvard and a chamber music training program, boosted financial aid resources, and hired prominent faculty members to attract more applicants.
 Both the size and reputation of NEC saw a substantial increase, and Steiner raised $72 million over the last three years of his presidency.

 In 2007, Tony Woodcock took the helm and served as NEC's president until 2015.
 He instituted both of the programs for Sistema Fellows and Entrepreneurial Musicianship, and ended his tenure with the groundbreaking for the Student Life and Performance Center (SLPC), the school's first new building since 1960.

 In January 2019, Andrea Kalyn became NEC's 17th and first female president.
 Demonstrating an immediate commitment to expanding diversity initiatives, Kalyn "founded the Center for Cultural Equity and Belonging (CEB) to shape, support, and advance institutional practices relative to equity, diversity, inclusion, and belonging."

 Campus

 Today, the NEC campus consists of four buildings along both sides of Gainsborough Street, between St. Botolph Street and Huntington Avenue.

 Unofficially called "the Jordan Hall Building," NEC's main building is home to Jordan Hall and three smaller performance spaces: Williams Hall, Brown Hall, and the Keller Room; the Performance Library; faculty offices and teaching studios; and student practice rooms.
 At 33 Gainsborough sits the former Residence Hall, which is now commonly known as "33 G" for its location on Gainsborough Street.
-This building primarily houses administrative departments, the copy/mail center, the store Music Espresso, and additional practice rooms.
+This building primarily houses administrative departments, the copy/mail center, and additional practice rooms; it also housed the on-campus store Music Espresso until the store ceased operations and was converted into offices.
 The "St. Botolph Building" at 241 St. Botolph Street contains Pierce Hall, along with the majority of the school's classrooms and administrative offices.
-NEC’s newest building, the Student Life and Performance Center (SLPC), opened in 2017 and now serves as the NEC Residence Hall.
+NEC's newest building, the Student Life and Performance Center (SLPC), opened in 2017 and now serves as the NEC Residence Hall.
 It is also home to the Green Room Café and Speed Dining Commons; the Blumenthal Family Library; the Burnes Hall and Eben Jordan Ensemble Room rehearsal spaces; the Elfers Commons; and the Plimpton Shattuck Black Box Theater, designed specifically for opera performances.